timescale/pgai/README.md

 }
 ```

-## Advanced Examples
+## Advanced examples

-For more advanced usage examples, check out [this page](docs/advanced.md).
-In
-these examples, you will use pgai to embed, moderate, and summarize git commit
+For more advanced usage, the [Advanced examples](docs/advanced.md) use pgai to embed, moderate,
-history.
+and summarize a git commit history.

 ## About Timescale